lalgwebdev/cashpp/README.md

 ## Technical detail

-This just exposes the existing Manual payment processor in core.
+This is mostly just the existing Manual payment processor in core.